-If you’re a small employer ready to offer your employees a more flexible option for health insurance, setting a budget for your qualified small employer health reimbursement arrangement (QSEHRA), is an important first step.
+If you’re a small employer ready to offer your employees a more flexible option for health coverage beyond traditional group health insurance , setting a budget for your qualified small employer health reimbursement arrangement (QSEHRA) is an important first step.

-With the QSEHRA, employers set aside a monthly allowance of pre-tax dollars for their employees to purchase individual health insurance and other medical expenses.
+Unlike a traditional group plan, a QSEHRA is an alternative health benefit.
+Employers set aside a monthly allowance of pre-tax dollars for their employees to purchase individual health insurance and other medical costs with QSEHRA health coverage.

-While there’s a maximum allowance amount employers are allowed to contribute (this figure is updated annually), there’s no minimum allowance amount.
+While the employer contribution is capped at a maximum allowance amount (this annual contribution limit is updated annually), there’s no minimum allowance amount.
 This flexibility is great for small employers on a budget, but it can be tricky to know just how much is the right amount to offer.

-To help you arrive at the right answer for your organization, we’ll walk you through seven strategies you can use for determining your QSEHRA budget.
+To help you arrive at the right answer for your organization, we’ll walk you through seven strategies you can use to determine your QSEHRA budget.

 1. Maximize for a percentage of your employees’ premiums